 Charter Standard Leagues and clubs have a huge part to play across the game of football as they are proven to grow and retain more teams and players.
 They create a fun, safe and inclusive environment for volunteers to thrive and for players to develop.
 In addition, they have potential access to more funding opportunities and better facilities but, most importantly of all, they share The FA’s vision to ‘Unite the Game and Inspire the Nation’.

-This season’s Annual Health Check Guide, available below, covers all the information clubs need to complete the process, making sure clubs continue to satisfy the criteria and action plans around evidencing or completing qualifications.
+This season’s Annual Health Check Guide, available via this link, covers all the information clubs need to complete the process, making sure clubs continue to satisfy the criteria and action plans around evidencing or completing qualifications.
 Additional resources can also be accessed to support the process, including:

 Acceptable Ofqual First Aid Qualifications: This list shows what The FA will accept as a first aid qualification for adult FA Charter Standard criteria purposes.
 Evidence needs to be accompanied by a completed FA Emergency Aid (now known as the ‘FA Level 1 Introduction to First Aid in Football [IFAiF]) Bridging Document.